NikKowPHP/social-brain/chapters/chapter-12.md

 ---
 ### **Part 1: The Difficult Conversation Protocol**

+The immense pressure of the upcoming Sterling Corp. review was taking its toll on the Phoenix Project.
+The tension that had been simmering since Maria's blunt email to Mark finally boiled over in a disastrous public meeting where she publicly criticized him.
+To have any hope of passing the review, Maria knew she must initiate a difficult, high-stakes repair conversation to save both the relationship and the project.
 A difficult conversation is an interaction where the SCARF threats are high for everyone involved.
 A conductor cannot avoid dissonance; they must learn to conduct through it.

-***Previously on the Phoenix Project:*** *The pressure of the upcoming Sterling Corp. review is immense.
-After Maria's blunt email to Mark (C4), the tension boiled over into a disastrous public meeting where she publicly criticized him.
-To have any hope of passing the review, Maria must initiate a difficult, high-stakes repair conversation to save the relationship and the project.*

 #### **The Practice: The Difficult Conversation Protocol**